melaniekelsey/Credit_Risk_Analysis/README.md

 ## Overview of the Analysis

-I was asked to create various Supervised Machine Learning Models to predict credit risk.
-I used 6 different methods to evaluate the risk.
+I was asked to use various Supervised Machine Learning Models to predict credit risk using a dataset from LendingClub, a peer-to-peer lending services company.
+I used  4 methods over 6 different models to predict credit risk.

+#### Oversampling Methods
   - Random Oversampler
   - SMOTE
+#### Undersampling Method
   - Cluster Centroids
+#### Combination Over/Undersampling Method
   - SMOTEENN
+#### Machine Learning Models
   - Balanced Random Forest Classifier
   - Easy Ensemble Classifier

 ## Results

 ### Random Oversampler
+The first model I used was the Random Oversampler model.
+The balanced accuracy score, as seen in the image below is about 65%.
+The high risk precision is about 1% and the sensitivity (or recall) is about 62%.
+With those 2 stats, the F1 score is 2% for the high risk population, a very low number, which means there is a pronounced imbalance between precision and sensivity.

 ![RandomOverSampler.png](https://github.com/melaniekelsey/Credit_Risk_Analysis/blob/main/images/RandomOverSampler.png)

 ### SMOTE Oversampler
+The second model I used was the SMOTE Oversampler model.
+The balanced accuracy score was the same as the Random Oversampler at 65%, with the same high risk precision and sensitvity numbers/
 ![SMOTEOversampler.png](https://github.com/melaniekelsey/Credit_Risk_Analysis/blob/main/images/SMOTEOversampler.png)

 ### Cluster Centroids